MaedeZolanvari/ProteinBindingPredictor/README.md

 1. **[Dataset Overview](dataset-overview/README.md)**:
-   Explore the dataset, including insights and preprocessing steps.
+   Exploring the dataset, including insights and preprocessing steps.

 2. **[Synthetic Negative Samples](synthetic-negative-samples/README.md)**:
-   Learn how synthetic negative samples were created to balance the dataset.
+   How synthetic negative samples were created to balance the dataset.

 3. **[Adding Extra Features](create-extra-features/README.md)**:
-   Understand the feature engineering process, including embeddings and chemical structure integration.
+   Presenting the feature engineering process, including embeddings and chemical structure integration.

 4. **[Model Training](model-training/README.md)**:
-   Dive into the model training process, challenges, and key decisions made.
+   Related to the model training process, challenges, and key decisions made.

-Each folder includes a detailed `README.md` explaining the steps and decisions taken.
+Each folder includes a `README.md` explaining the steps and decisions taken.
 Start with [Dataset Overview](dataset-overview/README.md) and proceed sequentially for clarity.

 ## What would I have done if I had more time: